 In 1989 Zucchero released his fifth studio album, ‘Oro Incenso e Birra’, featuring Eric Clapton as well as the musicians who had collaborated on ‘Blue’s’.
 It is Clapton’s guitar solo on ‘Wonderful World’’ that makes this song so unique.
 This album sold over 1.7 million copies in Italy alone breaking the record set by ‘Blue’s’.

 In 1991 Zucchero recorded ‘Senza Una Donna’ (Without a Woman) with Paul Young.
 The single topped the charts in almost all European countries and the United States.
 The next single, ‘Diamante’ also topped the European charts.
 Zucchero wrote the lyrics & sang on the Italian version of ‘Mad About You ’, (Muoio per te) featured on Sting’s ‘The Soul Cages’ album.
-That same year, Zucchero returned to Moscow to release the Live at the Kremlin album to the world press.
-Later in the year Brian May invited Zucchero to join him and the other members of Queen to perform at Wembley Stadium in London at the ‘Freddie Mercury Tribute’ where he performed ‘Las Palabras de Amor’ (1992).
+That same year, Brian May invited Zucchero to join him and the other members of Queen to perform at Wembley Stadium in London at the ‘Freddie Mercury Tribute’ where he performed ‘Las Palabras de Amor’.

 Also in 1992 Zucchero & Luciano Pavarotti together devised the concept of the Pavarotti & Friends charity gala.
-The first edition, broadcast live worldwide, was the first in a series of charity concerts, which were held annually until 2003.
+The first edition, broadcast live worldwide, was the first in a series of benefit concerts which are now held annually.

 On January 25th 1993 ‘Miserere’ was certified multi platinum and at the World Music Awards Zucchero took the award for the ‘Year’s Most Successful Italian Singer’.